Current Request for Tenders

 Attachment 11 – Scope Global Services Agreement Template

-*Note: Only registered Tenderers will receive any agenda to the RFT.
+*Note: Only registered Tenderers will receive any addenda to the RFT.